tberg12/ocular/README.md

 * `-initFontPath`: Path of the font initializer file.
 Required.

-* `-existingExtractionsPath`: If there are existing extractions, where to find them.
-Ignore to perform new extractions.  *Not currently implemented*.
-Default: null

 * `-learnFont`: Whether to learn the font from the input documents and write the font to a file.
 Default: false